foundersandcoders/express-handlebars-workshop/README.md

-## Rendering Individual Fruits Pages
+### Rendering Individual Fruits Pages

 **In public/fruits we have multiple html files and we would like to create these all using a single hbs file.
-Appply the same steps as above to achieve this.**
+Apply the same steps as above to achieve this.**

 Hints: